-While reviewing an exposition, Van Doesburg was introduced to the works of Piet Mondrian.
-In these works, he saw his ideal in painting: complete abstraction of reality.
-Soon after the exposition, Van Doesburg contacted Mondrian and with related artists Bart van der Leck, Anthony Kok, Vilmos Huszar, and J.J.P.
-Oud, they founded the magazine De Stijl in 1917.
+While reviewing an exposition, Van Doesburg was introduced to the functions of Piet Mondrian.
+In these works, he saw his perfect in painting: complete abstraction of reality.
+Shortly after the exposition, Van Doesburg contacted Piet Mondrian and with associated artists Bart van der Leck, Anthony Kok, Vilmos Huszar, and J.J.P.
+Oud, in 1917 they founded the magazine De Stijl.

 That same year he lectured on contemporary literature in Prague, Vienna, and Hannover, and the Bauhaus released his Grundbegriffe der neuen gestaltenden Kunst (Basics of Neo-Plastic Artwork ).
 A new phase of De Stijl was announced by van Doesburg in his manifesto of"Elementarism," published in 1926.
 During that year he collaborated with Arp and Sophie Taeuber-Arp on the decoration of this restaurant-cabaret L'Aubette in Strasbourg.
 Van Doesburg returned to Paris in 1929 and started working on a home at Meudon-Val-Fleury with van Eesteren.
 Also in that year he published the first problem of Artwork concret, the organ of the Paris-based set of the same name.
 Van Doesburg was the moving force behind the creation of this group Abstraction-Création in Paris.
 The artist died in Davos on March 7, 1931, in Switzerland.